 Key Areas to Test:

-- URL Structure: Use clean, user-friendly URLs.
+- URL Structure: Use clean, user-friendly URLs to enhance search rankings.

-- Keyboard Navigation: Test without a mouse.
+- Keyboard Navigation: Test whether users can access key features without using a mouse.

 Conclusion